GeorgeDeyneka/HYS_StoreAngular/README.md

     </li>
     </br>
     <li>
-You can also delete and edit objects in the table.
+By clicking on the corresponding "Edit" and "Delete" buttons, you can delete and edit objects in the table.
 All described actions (adding, editing and deleting) are carried out using CRUD operations.
     </li>
   </ul>
   </br>